Video design and script writing

 Consider the following issues, in particular:

-• comply with the assignment closely, especially with regard to the duration and content of the video: whether it is a study assignment or an interview video, there are likely quite specific requirements for the technical aspect of the video, as well as its style and duration
+• follow the assignment closely, especially with regard to the duration and content of the video: whether it is a study assignment or an interview video, there are likely quite specific requirements for the technical aspect of the video, as well as its style and duration

-• write at least a simple script before filming
+• having a simple script ready before filming facilitates matters immensely

 • keep the video as short and concise as possible

-• do not stress about having to perform – you can retake any part you like and cut out any minor faults, and a good, comprehensive script will help you with this
+• do not stress about having to perform – you can retake any part you like and cut out any minor faults, writing a down a script will help you with this

 • often, for videos with a lot of narration, sound quality is more important than image quality